poojapauskar/reimburse_admin/docs/fetch_expenses_of_active_trip.md

 ## Output

 - status: 200
-- trip_details : details of expenses added from server
+- trip_details: details of expenses added from server
+- image_url: url of image

 ***